JohnTelford/mkdocs-2/docs/siteoverview.md

 !!!
 Abstract

 	This website discusses optimizing website project life time costs.
 It describes using a static site generator for developing websites.
-It is based on *Iterative Development* and *Web Component Technologies*.
+It is based on *Iterative Development*.

 	The basic idea of *Iterative Development* is to develop websites through repeated cycles (iterative) and in smaller portions at a time (incremental), enabling iterative development teams to take advantage of what was learned during development of earlier features or versions of the system.